-Anushka Sharma is the captain at home, says Virat Kohli
+Virat Kohli says that Anushka Sharma is the ‘captain’ at home

-Virat Kohli and Anushka Sharma married in a hush-hush ceremony held last year at Tuscany in Italy.
+Virat Kohli and Anushka Sharma married in a quiet and private ceremony held last year at Tuscany in Italy.
 The duo have since then been extremely appreciative of each others’ work with Kohli promoting and supporting her during the release of the film ‘Pari’.
 The Bollywood actress has attended multiple matches of the Royal Challengers Bangalore this season and been full of cheer for the side.
 India skipper has rarely shied away from acknowledging Anushka’s importance in his life and he has continued with that trend.

+In an interview last year on Breakfast with Champions with Gaurav Kapur, Kohli had said, “I must thank the lady luck.
+You have seen me; you know I had no sense before,” before adding, “Ever since the lady has come into my life, she’s taught me a lot of things.
+I’ve learnt a lot, become more sensible in the last 4 years all because of her.
+She’s taught me how to be more patient and taught me how to utilise the position you are into the fullest.”

-In a video that is making the rounds on the web, Virat is seen telling an interviewer that Anushka is the “captain” at home.
+More recently, In a video that is making the rounds on the web, Virat is seen telling an interviewer that Anushka is the “captain” at home.
 When the interviewer asked him who is the captain off-field, a slightly surprised Kohli laughed before replying, “She is, of course.
 She takes all the right decisions in life.
 She’s totally my strength and she keeps me positive all the time, and that’s what you want in a life partner so I’m very grateful.”

 “… She (@AnushkaSharma) is ofcourse (the captain off field), she takes all the right decisions in life… She is totally my strength and she keeps me positive all the time and that’s what you want with your life partner so I’m very grateful” – @imVkohli 💕♥️ #Virushka pic.twitter.com/ZtqIjiAwoB